History of the Comoros: French Comoros

 having only one secondary school and practically nothing in the way of national media.
 Isolated from important trade routes by the opening of the Suez Canal in 1869, having few natural resources, and largely neglected by France, the islands were poorly equipped for independence.

 On September 25, 1942, British forces landed in the Comoros, occupying them until October 13, 1946.

 In 1946 the Comoro Islands became an overseas department of France with representation in the French National Assembly.
 The following year, the islands' administrative ties to Madagascar were severed; Comoros established its own customs regime in 1952.
 A Governing Council was elected in August 1957 on the four islands in conformity with the loi-cadre (enabling law) of June 23, 1956.
 A constitution providing for internal self-government was promulgated in 1961, following a 1958 referendum in which Comorans voted overwhelmingly to remain a part of France.
 This government consisted of a territorial assembly having, in 1975, thirty-nine members, and a Governing Council of six to nine ministers responsible to it.

 Agreement was reached with France in 1973 for the Comoros to become independent in 1978.
 On July 6, 1975, however, the Comorian parliament passed a resolution declaring unilateral independence as a republic.
 The deputies of Mayotte abstained.
-The first president of the Comoros, Ahmed Abdallah Abderemane, did not last long before being ousted in a coup d'état by Ali Soilih, an atheist with an Islamic background.
+The first president of the Comoros, Ahmed Abdallah Abderemane, was ousted in a coup d'état by Ali Soilih, a socialist.

 Soilih began with a set of solid socialist ideals designed to modernize the country.
 However, the regime faced problems.
 A French mercenary by the name of Bob Denard, arrived in the Comoros at dawn on 13 May 1978, and removed Soilih from power.
 Solih was shot and killed during the coup.
 The mercenaries returned Abdallah to power and the mercenaries were given key positions in government.

 In two referendums, in December 1974 and February 1976, the population of Mayotte voted against independence from France (by 63.8% and 99.4% respectively).
 Mayotte thus remains under French administration, and the Comorian Government has effective control over only Grande Comore, Anjouan, and Mohéli.

 Later, French settlers, French-owned companies, and Arab merchants established a plantation-based economy that now uses about one-third of the land for export crops.